 The vindictive ex is a planner.
 A manipulator.
 A liar.
 He or she spends time scheming and concocting a strategy to destroy their ex because that is the only way they know how to deal with their hurt and anger.
 Here are some possible outcomes of the vindictive ex:

 2. They ruin their children’s lives.
 Is a kid better off with a dead mom than a mom that dad hates?
+No!
 Children’s minds can be manipulated so easily, especially by the people they trust most—their parents.
 So, if mom is telling them that dad is a sex offender, they are most likely going to be confused by it, and become afraid of their parent, when in reality, what they need most during and after a divorce is to feel intense love and attention from both parents.
 So, the vindictive ex is taking a parent away from their children.
 In other words, they are destroying their children’s lives because their hate for the ex is stronger than the love for their kids.
 This falls under the category of parental alienation, when one parent tries to turn the kids against the other parent because of personal hatred.
+It happens so much more than you can imagine.
+I even had an attorney tell me that “the new thing people are doing” is calling the police and reporting an incident of domestic violence (which is made up) before they even bring up the fact that they want a divorce.
+So, their ex is already on the defensive from the start of the divorce.

 3. They ruin themselves.
-I have to believe a vindictive ex will at some point feel intense guilt by the cruel, destructive behavior or the lies they told.
+I have to believe a vindictive ex will at some point feel intense guilt by the cruel, destructive behavior or the lies they told–either consciously or subconsciously.
+Or, they will just have self-hatred, which never leads to anything good for their future.
+The vindictive ex is never able to move past the divorce and so they never get to have an authentic life, enjoy life and new people, find love again, or feel good about themselves.

 To the parent who is the victim of lies or who fears for their life, I want to say a few things.
 First of all, don’t be afraid to file a restraining order if you feel unsafe.
 This is not overly dramatic or unnecessary.
 This is your life.
 And if God forbid something happens to you, a court of law has a very big first step in convicting your ex.
 Secondly, if you think about it, anyone can makeup lies about anyone, hire an attorney and try to sue you or take your children away from you.
 That person can call the police and say, “My ex wife is physically abusing our son.”
 Or “My ex husband sexually molested my daughter.”